jpritikin/coach/content/docs/me/psychoactive/_index.md

 Until recently, MDMA and 5-MeO-DMT were the popular choices believed to modulate 5-HT1A activity.
 5-MeO-DMT directly modulates the 5-HT1A receptor, but MDMA influences it indirectly.
 MDMA seems to influence the 5-HT1A receptor by its ability to release serotonin (biology is complicated[^ray2010]).
+[Psilomethoxin]({{< relref "psilomethoxin-case-report" >}}) is a relatively new substance believed to offer roughly comparable subjective effects.
-The subjective effects of these substances are more or less different, but the main advantage of [psilomethoxin]({{< relref "psilomethoxin-case-report" >}}) is that it is currently unregulated, well suited to low dosages, and [easy to obtain]({{< relref "psilomethoxin" >}}).
+The main advantage of psilomethoxin is that it is unregulated, well suited to low dosages, and [easy to obtain]({{< relref "psilomethoxin" >}}).

 #### Serotonin 2A

 Daime or Ayahuasca, a serotonin 2A agonist, does not spotlight any particular emotion but affectively amplifies in a pure or unbiased way.
-Initial use of 5-HT1A psychedelics or cannabis can be seen as preparatory, akin to training wheels.
+Initial use of 5-HT1A psychedelics can be seen as preparatory, akin to training wheels.
 If 5-HT1A is likened to vanilla ice cream, 5-HT2A offers a vast array of flavors.

 Unaided, [effortless meditation]({{< relref "effortlessness" >}}) is precarious in the sense that we can not entertain targets that prompt much Part involvement.